Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Center the furniture slide on the leg base and press firmly for a full 30 seconds.
 You want full contact with no air pockets and no gaps at the corners.
 Align square and rectangular slide edges with the leg edges.

 Set the furniture back down gently.
 The weight of the furniture actually helps the EHBF adhesive cure.
 Wait 48 hours before heavy use or dragging.
-Moving furniture before the adhesive fully bonds is the number one reason self-adhesive furniture slides fail prematurely.
+Moving furniture before the adhesive fully bonds is the number one reason self-adhesive slides come loose early.

-The slides-vs-glides comparison in this furniture slides guide comes down to one thing: the floor contact surface.
-Both products protect your floor and make furniture easy to move — but carpet and hard floors need opposite materials.
-The wrong choice damages your floor or wears out fast.
-Read this part of our furniture slides guide before adding to cart so you don’t buy the wrong product.
+Slides versus glides comes down to one thing: the floor contact surface.
+Both protect your floor and make furniture easy to move, but carpet and smooth hard floors need opposite materials.
+Pick the wrong one and you either damage the floor or wear the product out fast.
+Thirty seconds here saves a return.

 Floor contact surface: Hard ABS (Acrylonitrile Butadiene Styrene).
 Smooth, low-friction, impact-resistant.